Landscape of the Savoy Alps

 What is Génépi?

-Can you cook Savoyard in summer?
+Can one cook Savoyard in the summer?

 Of course!
 We recommend lighter dishes based on lake fish (Féra or Arctic Char).
 Discover our Seasonal Dishes.

-What is the origin of tartiflette?
+What is the origin of the tartiflette?

-What are the gastronomic events not to be missed?
+Which gastronomic events should not be missed?

 The cheese festival or local wine fairs are crucial.
 Consult our News Blog for the 2026 calendar.